Name of breed: Icelandic horse

 Breed origin: The ancestors of the Icelandic horse were probably brought to Iceland by Norse settlers between 860 and 935 AD.
 Only the best horses were chosen to undertake the voyage and those that survived became indispensable to the settlers as they eked out a living in their wild new colony.
 These first horses are known to have carried Fjord, Mongolian and Tarpan bloodlines, which have all contributed to the Icelandic horse’s ability to withstand extreme weather, sparse vegetation and long journeys.
 These vikings were followed by more settlers from Norse colonies in Ireland, the Isle of Man and the Western Isles of Scotland, who arrived with horses that would elsewhere become the ancestors of Shetland, Highland and Connemara ponies.
 The new and old stock were mixed and the Icelandic breed was carefully developed, although several types are still seen today.

-Bred in complete isolation for over a thousand years, the breed is one of the purest in the world.
+Isolated for over a thousand years, the Icelandic horse is one of the purest breeds in the world.
 The island has also protected it from diseases, and strict laws still maintain the horses’ biosecurity today: once a horse leaves Iceland, it can never return.
 However, nothing could protect the horses from the effects of the 1783 eruption of the volcanic craters of Laki.
 The haze of gases and particles, the contamination of water and vegetation, and the resulting famine left 10,000 people and at least 20,000 horses dead.
-About three quarters of the country’s livestock were decimated, and the survivors had to make do with poor quality grasses for many seasons.
+About three quarters of the country’s livestock was decimated, and the survivors had to make do with poor quality grasses for many seasons.
 With around 7,000 horses remaining, the gene pool had become very limited.
 But Iceland’s harsh natural conditions sorted the strong from the weak, and the breed retained its high quality.

 As well as being used for transport, herding, farm work and as a source of meat, the Icelandic horse has always played an important role in the cultural identity of its people.
 Early Norsemen worshipped the horse as a symbol of fertility, and white horses were used at sacrificial feasts and ceremonies.
 Horses also feature strongly in Norse mythology, the best-known example being Sleipnir, the eight-legged horse of Odin, the chief of the gods.
 Viking warriors were sometimes buried with their favourite warhorse, too, so that they could go together to the halls of Valhalla.
 These days, many Icelanders regard their horses as family members, and often give them names rooted in mythology.